SammyWhite000/BlockCipher/README.md

 7. Once the program is run in encyption mode, the output file, that was specififed in the arguments, will hold the binary values

 8. When the program in run in decryption mode, after encryption, the output file will hold the original message
+    * When running decryption, ensure that the second parameter, the message file, is the file that contains the binary encryption of the message

+9. Once you are done running the program, type 'make clean' into the terminal and it will get rid of the unnecessary files